cs1302uga/cs1302-hw0.5/README.md

    to see if you have any style errors.
 1. If you receive any style errors, you can find a description of the error along with what causes the error in the [Specific Guidelines](https://github.com/cs1302uga/cs1302-styleguide/blob/master/README.md#specific-guidelines) section of the guide.
-   Again, there's no need to memorize the different types of errors.
+   There is no need to memorize the different types of errors.
 You will have access to the guide when coding in this course.
 1. When there are no more style errors, you should see the following output after running `check1302` on your code:

    ```